mstksg/inCode/copy/entries/regexp.md

 There's another interesting point to be made, however, regarding compatibility with NFAs.
 Even though this recursive encoding doesn't allow us to create an *explicit* NFA (a full graph with nodes and transitions), it does allow us to make an *implicit* one.
-We can't ever make an implicit NFA because the naive `many` in the normal `Alt` gives us an infinite data structure, so we get an infinite graph.
+We can't ever make an *explicit* NFA involving `many` because the naive `many` in the normal `Alt` gives us an infinite data structure, so we get an infinite graph.

 However, our implementation of `matchPrefix` is actually an *implicit* NFA in the GHC runtime, where the 'states' can be considered function pointers on the